Kong/terraform-provider-konnect/docs/resources/gateway_plugin_solace_upstream.md

 Optional:

 - `authentication` (Attributes) Session authentication related configuration. (see [below for nested schema](#nestedatt--config--session--authentication))
+- `calculate_message_expiry` (Boolean) If this property is true and time-to-live has a positive value in a message, the expiration time is calculated when the message is sent or received.
+Default: true
 - `connect_timeout` (Number) The timeout period (in milliseconds) for a connect operation to a given host (per host).
 Default: 3000
+- `generate_rcv_timestamps` (Boolean) When enabled, a receive timestamp is recorded for each message.
+Default: true
+- `generate_send_timestamps` (Boolean) When enabled, a send timestamp is automatically included (if not already present) in the Solace-defined fields for each message sent.
+Default: true
+- `generate_sender_id` (Boolean) When enabled, a sender id is automatically included (if not already present) in the Solace-defined fields for each message sent.
+Default: true
+- `generate_sequence_number` (Boolean) When enabled, a sequence number is automatically included (if not already present) in the Solace-defined fields for each message sent.
+Default: true
 - `properties` (Map of String) Additional Solace session properties (each setting needs to have `SESSION_` prefix).
 - `ssl_validate_certificate` (Boolean) Indicates whether the API should validate server certificates with the trusted certificates.
 Default: false
 - `vpn_name` (String) The name of the Message VPN to attempt to join when connecting to an event broker.